sgvhak/old_website/source/_posts/2013-01-03-january-meeting.md

 Come find us at the meeting room near the circulation desk.

 These are hands-on working meetings.
 There are tables, [free wifi](http://cityofpasadena.net/library/services/wifi/), and a group of knowledgeable people.
-So come, bring your projects, show off yoru new toys, and just connect with your fellow hardware geeks.
+So come, bring your projects, show off your new toys, and just connect with your fellow hardware geeks.
 There is even a projector if you want to do a mini-presentation.

 Remember to bring extension cords and power strips.
 Multimeters and tools are nice.
 The jury is still out on soldering irons.